 National Treatment, on the other hand, refers to the principle of equal treatment of domestic and foreign goods, services, and investments within a country’s market.
 It implies that once foreign goods or services have entered a country, they should be treated no less favorably than domestic ones.
 This principle aims to prevent discrimination against foreign products and create a level playing field for both domestic and foreign businesses.

 Most Favored Nation (MFN) status is typically granted through bilateral or multilateral trade agreements.
-These agreements outline the specific trade terms and conditions that will be extended to all countries with MFN status.
+These agreements often involve multiple contracting parties who rely on a favored nation provision to ensure equitable treatment and that no party receives less favorable terms than others.
 By granting MFN status, countries aim to promote fair and non-discriminatory trade practices, fostering a more open and inclusive global trading system.

 While MFN treatment ensures equal treatment among trading partners, it does not mean that countries have to offer the same trade terms to all nations.
 Countries can still negotiate and establish preferential trade agreements, such as free trade agreements or customs unions, which provide additional benefits to specific trading partners.
-These preferential agreements go beyond the scope of MFN treatment and allow countries to offer more favorable trade conditions to select nations.
+These preferential agreements may grant certain rights or benefits to other parties beyond those covered by MFN status, allowing countries to offer more favorable trade conditions to select nations.

 Exploring the Concept of Most Favored Nation (MFN)